We believe that extraordinary students should be rewarded with extraordinary opportunities.

 - I am an international applicant.
 Can I apply for financial aid?

 You must reapply every year for financial aid.
 You can expect your child’s level of funding to be consistent each year as long as your family’s financial circumstances remain consistent.
-(Adjustments in financial aid awards in dollar amount are made based on income, employment, number of children in tuition charging schools, etc.)
+Adjustments in financial aid awards in dollar amount are made based on income, employment, number of children in tuition charging schools, etc.

 You may apply for financial aid each year and, depending on the applicant pool, additional financial aid may be available, but it is most prudent to assume that you will not get aid.
 Financial aid requests for students currently enrolled (but not receiving financial aid) are reviewed after determinations are made for new students and current students receiving aid who have completed all application requirements on time.
-Funds are not reserved for families whose PFS forms are not received by the January 15 deadline.

 New students: If the completed financial aid application is received on time, you will receive your financial aid determination with your admission decision on March 10.
 Late applications will be considered upon completion and those financial aid decisions are dependent on the amount of funds available.